anishjha93/zerocode-wiki/Parameterized-Testing-From-CSV-rows.md

     }
 ```

-The full `test scenario` looks like below and runs twice for two(2) of the CSV rows
+The full `test scenario` looks like below and runs twice for two(2) for the CSV rows i.e. once for each row.
 ```json
 {
     "scenarioName": "Fetch and assert GitHub userIds by their userNames",